Bodies of plane crash victims found in Russia's Far East | Business

 Bodies of plane crash victims found in Russia's Far East

-Russian media reported Tuesday that none of the six crew members or 22 passengers on board had survived.
-The head of the local government in Palana, Olga Mokhireva, was among the passengers, spokespeople of the Kamchatka government said.
+Rescuers have found the bodies of nine victims a day after a plane crash in a remote area in Russias Far East, local authorities said.
 Solodov said Tuesday that a group of government officials including Transport Minister Vitaly Savelyev will head to Palana on Wednesday.

 - Country: